रaपa Learning

 Habits for precision

 • Need productivity and reliability.
-Why should we choose between them?
+Why choose one?
+Consumers need both!

 • Complexity comes in the way.
 Why does software become complex?